Your heart is a horizon of endless possibilities. – Gemma Troy

 Tie the embroidery string to a nail (double knot) and cut off the excess.
 Randomly start wrapping the string from nail to nail.
 Continue until it looks how you want it.
 When you’re done tie off the end to one of the nails and cut off the excess.

 Tip: Younger children can use rubber bands to string their design from nail to nail.
 This is easier and more fun for them.
-It will allow them to make their own choices and they will be happy to create independently without major help from you.
+It will allow them to make their own choices and to create independently without major help from you.